-Work already completed by Homeowner prior to submitting an application to the Program Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded in RCV report and may be used to calculate Reimbursement Recorded in RCV and may be used to offset Duplication of Benefits Eligible Expense in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless specific exemption is provided by the Program Mobility Modifications Grab bars, roll-in shower, accessible lavatory, electrical modifications, visual/audible smoke alarms, and other mobility modifications √ with documented need √ ✓ with documented need Sewer, Septic, Water or Well Repair and Replacement Repair or replacement of sewer, septic, water or well systems located outside of the home's footprint. \checkmark √ \checkmark Interior and Exterior Demolition and Debris Removal from the Home Interior and exterior demolition and debris removal to the curb or a dumpster. \checkmark 1 \checkmark Hazard Remediation (Asbestos, Lead Paint, Mold) Use of a Qualified Contractor to Remediate or abate lead based paint or asbestos hazards √ (when validated via manifest or letter \checkmark \checkmark
+Eligible Work complet homeowner Resilient • Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded as RCV Values may be used to calculate Reimbursement Recorded as DOS Value considered only when other benefits available to cover the cost Recorded in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless exemption is provided by the Program Sewer, Septic, Water or Well Repair and Replacement Repair or replacement of sewer, septic, water or well systems located outside of the home's footprint.
+YES NO YES NO Interior and Exterior Demolition and Debris Removal from the Home Interior and exterior demolition and debris removal to the curb or a dumpster.
+YES NO YES NO Hazard Remediation (Asbestos, Lead Paint, Mold) Use of a Qualified Contractor to Remediate or abate lead-based paint or asbestos hazards YES (when validated via manifest or letter from a qualified contractor) NO YES NO Flatwork Driveways, sidewalks, patios, decks, or other flatwork associated with ingress and egress YES - for ingress /egress safety or HOA requirements YES For any quantity greater than HOA or HQS requirement YES To the extent required for HQS or by an HOA NO

-Work already completed by Homeowner prior to submitting an application to the Program Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded in RCV report and may be used to calculate Reimbursement Recorded in RCV and may be used to offset Duplication of Benefits Eligible Expense in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless specific exemption is provided by the Program from abatement contractor) Repairs Outside of Residential Structure (Fences, Decks, Detached Structures) Repair or replacement of fences, driveways, sidewalks, patios, decks, detached garages, utility buildings, storage sheds and other structures and fixtures outside of the footprint of the home. √ When required by HOA.
-When required by HOA Remove and reset existing fencing if it is in the way of construction or elevation.
-Attached Garages Garages or carports that are attached to the dwelling and under the roof line Completed or in- progress repairs to and modifications of attached garages due to elevation.
-1. Completed or in-progress repairs to and modifications of attached garages due to elevation.
-Elevate an existing attached garage with the rest of the home.
+Eligible Work complet homeowner Resilient • Eligible work that needs to be completed Ineligible work Expense Category y Expense Description Recorded as RCV Values may be us to calculate Reimbursement Recorded as DOS Value considered only when other benefits available to cover the cost Recorded in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless exemption is provided by the Program Repairs Outside of Residential Structure (Fences, sheds, Detached Structures) Repair or replacement of fences, detached garages, utility buildings, storage sheds and other structures and fixtures outside of the footprint of the home.
+YES with conditions 1.
+When required by an HOA or code 2.
+Program approved on case by case basis NO YES with conditions 1.
+When required by HOA Or 2.
+Remove and reset if in the way of construction activity.
+Generally ineligible unless one of the listed conditions is met.
+Attached Garages Garages or carports that are attached to the dwelling and under the roof line YES with conditions 1. to preserve security of the structure 2. firewall separation 3.
+HOA requirement NO YES with conditions 1. to preserve security of the structure 2. firewall separation 3.
+HOA requirement In general cosmetic work in a garage is ineligible

-Homeowner prior to submitting an Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded in RCV report and may be used to calculate Reimbursement Recorded in RCV and may be used to offset Duplication of Benefits Eligible Expense in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless specific exemption is provided by the Program Automatic garage door opener if justified as a medical need.
-2. Automatic garage door opener if justified as a medical need.
-When required by HOA or other authority.
-Repairs to Bulkheads, Seawalls, and Retaining Walls Repair or replacement of a bulkhead, retaining walls, seawall or wave break. \checkmark √ ✓ if determined by an engineer to mitigate an imminent danger to the primary residence Design Services, Permits and Zoning Fees Fees paid to architects or designers to facilitate the repair, elevation or reconstruction, or in support of any eligible construction activity \checkmark \checkmark ✓ (these are included in the contractor's overhead)
+Eligible Work complet homeowner Resilient • Eligible work that needs to be completed Ineligible work Expense Category Expense Description Expense Description Recorded as RCV Values may be used to calculate Reimbursement Recorded as DOS Value considered only when other benefits available to cover the cost Recorded in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless exemption is provided by the Program Repairs to Bulkheads, Seawalls, and Retaining Walls Repair or replacement of a bulkhead, retaining walls, seawall or wave break.
+YES with conditions 1. structure is on the lot being repaired or 2.
+If HOA assessed & proof of payment is provided NO YES if determined by an engineer to mitigate an imminent danger to the primary residence NO Fees by localities including Permits and Zoning Fees Payments to Cities, Counties, or agencies as a requirement to the repair or reconstruction of their dwelling YES NO YES (these are generally included in the contractor's overhead) NO Engineering Fees and Design Professional Fees Fees paid to professionals to determine required scope on a job site, design structures or prove compliance.
+Includes but not limited to Land surveys, soil testing, elevation certificates, as-builts, boring reports, or plan sets.
+YES NO YES NO